 We may have to pass on your personal information to other people or organisations to provide our legal services to you.
 These include barristers and other solicitors we instruct to carry out work on our behalf.
 Where we are involved in legal proceedings on your behalf, we will need to share information with the tribunal and/or court and others required by law or by the tribunal and/or court rules or by order of the tribunal and/or court.
 In dealing with your matter, we may also share information with medical practitioners and other specialists, experts and professionals; and also with our other trusted suppliers.

 Whenever possible, we will only share your personal information with them on a confidential basis.
 The solicitor dealing with your case will be able to tell you when and with whom we will share your information.

 Where we store your personal data

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
+The data we collect when dealing with your matter may be transferred and stored outside of the UK but we will ensure that this is done so on a secure basis and only using companies which have put in place the safeguards to ensure they have an adequate level of protection for personal data.
 By submitting your personal data, you agree to the transfer, storing or processing as referred to in this policy.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this policy.